wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Configure one Wazo as a master -> setup the slave address (VoIP interface)
 * Restart services (wazo-service restart) on master
 * Configure the other Wazo as a slave -> setup the master address (VoIP interface)
-* Configure file synchronization by runnning the script ``xivo-sync -i`` on the master
+* Configure file synchronization by running the script ``xivo-sync -i`` on the master
 * Start configuration synchronization by running the script ``xivo-master-slave-db-replication
   <slave_ip>`` on the master
 * Resynchronize all your devices